chrisregy23/A-Survey-on-Privacy-Issues-in-Embedded-Systems/README.md

 # A Survey on Privacy Issues in Embedded Systems

+This project delves into the growing concerns surrounding privacy and security in embedded systems, which are increasingly prevalent in critical infrastructure and everyday devices.
+It provides a comprehensive analysis of the threats and vulnerabilities faced by embedded systems, along with modern solutions to enhance privacy and security.
+The project also explores the architecture of embedded systems, classifies common attacks, and offers practical recommendations for improving security.
+By the end of this survey, participants will have a deep understanding of the challenges and solutions in securing embedded systems, particularly in smart home and wearable device environments.

 ## Key Features
 - **Comprehensive Analysis**: Explores various privacy issues in embedded systems, including threats, vulnerabilities, and solutions.
 - **Market Growth Insights**: Discusses the rise of the embedded systems market and its future growth projections.